hbctraining/scRNA-seq/lessons/08_SC_clustering_quality_control.md

 <img src="../img/Bcells.png" width="800">
 </p>

 Clusters 6, 11, and 17 have good expression of the B cell markers.
-This is corresponds to the identity for these clusters that we hypothesized based on the PCs.
+This corresponds to the hypothesized identity based on the genes driving PC2.

 **T cell markers**